Free shipping on orders over 50€ up to 500g

 • Check that the knot slides easily without too much friction.

-How to make a slip knot for a necklace or bracelet?
+How to make a noose for a necklace or bracelet?

 Tutorial steps